-5.2.145The conservatory attached at the rear of Hatton house has now been replaced by a small extension.
-The main block area of the school building has been extended northwards.
+5.2.145 The conservatory attached at the rear of Hatton house has now been replaced by a small extension.
+The main block area of the school building has been extended northwards for more classrooms and eastwards for classrooms and a library.
 One of the playing areas has reverted back to an orchard.
 The bulb farm has been replaced by residential housing incorporating Ursuline Drive.
 The Hundred Close estate has also been completely filled with residential housing.
 The dualling of the Canterbury road has continued eastwards and some of the land at the northern end has been lost to allow for the widening of the road.
 In addition, the entrance to Linksfield Road has been blocked from Canterbury Road, with access now from Cambourne Road to the east.
 The area to the south of the playing fields and tennis courts that is sandwiched between Ursuline Drive and Linksfield Road is blank (Fig.18).